John Daly Reviews Will with Family in the Off Chance They Outlive Him

 “Sometime in the next 40–80 years, give or take,” he continued.
 “It could happen.
 Stranger things have.”

-The room laughed.
+The family all laughed.
 Daly knew this was going very well.

 “And don’t think I won’t know if you stray.
 I’ll haunt you.
 Hell, I’ll haunt all y’all.
 But especially you, Pauline.”